nominalaeon/guides/javascript/single-responsibility.md

 <a name="what-the-hockey-sticks-is-a-mr-meeseeks"></a>
 ## What the hockey sticks is a Mr. Meeseeks

-[Mr. Meeseeks](https://www.youtube.com/watch?v=KtNRU73CFzg) is an apparition, summoned from a thin air with the push of a button, who exists for as long as it takes him to fulfill a given request.
+[Mr. Meeseeks](https://www.youtube.com/watch?v=KtNRU73CFzg) is an apparition, summoned from thin air with the push of a button, who exists for as long as it takes him to fulfill a given request.
 The main goal of a Meeseeks is to complete his task as quickly as possible so he can go back to not existing.

 <img src="../_images/single-responsibility/existence-pain.jpg" height="260px" />